-As we’ve grown, we’ve sought to emulate Jesus’ strategy of investing deeply in potential leaders.
-Though He spoke to great crowds at times, Jesus’ earthly ministry focused on the small group of disciples He was preparing to send out into the world to share the good news of His Kingdom.
+As we grow, we endeavor to emulate Jesus’ strategy of investing deeply in potential leaders.
+Though at times He spoke to great crowds, Jesus’ earthly ministry focused on the small group of disciples He was preparing to send into the world to share the good news of His Kingdom.

 Similarly, DiscipleMakers missionaries invest deeply in students’ lives through labor-intensive methods like one-on-one mentoring and small-group Bible studies.
-We aim to represent the Lord, helping the gospel penetrate deeply into students’ hearts and raising up the next generation of disciple makers for the church.
-Such ministry happens one relationship at a time and cannot be mass-produced.
+We aim to represent the Lord as we train the next generation of disciple makers for the church.
+We do this by helping the gospel penetrate deeply into students’ hearts one relationship at a time; such ministry cannot be mass-produced.

-But now we’re to the point where the best opportunity for further growth involves establishing ministries at new campuses.
-Doing so will require substantial growth to our staff team, but we believe that over the next 10 years, God can more than double our ministry.
+Currently, the best opportunity for further growth involves establishing ministries at new campuses.
+Doing so will require continued growth to our staff team, but we believe that over the coming years, God will continue to provide laborers to advance His Kingdom.

 Please join us in praying that God will raise up laborers for the harvest field on campus so that by 2025 we will see Him sending out disciple-making students from 25 campuses.